LightAndLight/lightandlight.github.io/_posts/2017-01-07-introduction-to-unification.md

 ## Hindley-Milner

-Unification is the backbond of type inference in the HM type theory.
-The actual type inference algorithm is not important here- just how Unification works on HM terms.
+Unification is the backbone of type inference in the HM type theory.
+The actual type inference algorithm is not important here- just how unification works on HM terms.

 A term in HM is defined as `term := term -> term | primitive | variable` where